arnaudgallou/BIO-Rmodule/Rmodule.md

 To create a new project, go to `File` > `New Project…` > `New Directory` (or `Existing Directory` if you want to create your project from an existing folder) > `New Project` and choose a `Directory name` for your project.

 I recommend making a new RStudio project **everytime you start a new research project**.
-As a rule of thumb, whenever you have to work with at least two related files (script included).
+As a rule of thumb, whenever you have to work with at least two related files (scripts included).

-Because the working directory is relative to the project, it makes it very easy to navigate and access any files within a project.
+Because the working directory is relative to the project, it makes it very easy to navigate and access any file within a project.

-E.g., to get the full path of a file, simply open quotes `""` and write the beginning of the file name or press `tab` to list all the files and folders in a project.
+E.g., to get the path of a file, simply open quotes and write the beginning of the file name or press `tab` to list all the files and folders in a project.
 Filter the list by typing part of the name of the desired item and press `tab` to validate.
 The file is now ready to be read as demonstrated in the [importing data](#importing-data) section.

 ![project - import file](figures/get_path_project.gif)